EthanMarx/BBHNet/projects/sandbox/generate_waveforms/README.md

 # Generating Waveforms

-Generates raw time domain polarizations for a specified waveform approximant.
+Generates a set raw time domain polarizations for a specified waveform approximant.

 ## Installation
 If you are inside this directory, building this project can be done with